 On Sunday we all flew to Hermosillo, and we spent the morning on the beach.
 Then they all hopped in the airplanes and headed back to the states.
 I didn’t go, though, I figured heck, I’m in Mexico, I’m on early retirement again, why hurry home?
 She’s cute and all, but this is Mexico, don’t waste the chance to see some new country and talk to some new people.

 So I started drifting south along the Mexican coast, no destination, just meeting folks and talking story.
-I’d write postcards to her, though, just stuff about my travels.
+I’d write letters to her, though, just stuff about my travels.

 I ended up needing a place to stay in some town just inland from the sea, so small it didn’t have a motel or guest house of any kind.
 Someone said I could probably find a bed down at the Fishermen’s High School.

 Man, I liked the sound of that, “Fishermen’s High School”.
-I sure wished I went to that high school.
+Having spent a good chunk of my life commercial fishing, I sure wished I’d gone to that high school.
 So I picked up my backpack, and I started walking the couple of dusty miles to the ocean.
 When I got there, I started talking to the folks, and sure enough, it was a high school for fishermen.
 I talked commercial fishing with the teachers, and they told me about their school.
 It was a four-year school.
 First two years, general marine studies.
 Second two years, you specialize, either the deck (seamen, mates, captain) or the engine room (wipers, juniors, engineers, chiefs).
 They let me sleep in the dormitory with the kids, who found it hilarious because their beds were built for very short people, and my feet hung way over the end …

 The teachers said they had to take the school’s training boat, a clapped-out forty-foot Cuban-built commercial fishing vessel, south about a 2-day run to have some work done on it, and asked if I wanted to come along … we left early the next morning.
 I asked about food for the trip, and I was assured it was covered.